johnnynanjiang/trust-wallet-core/docs/Contributing.md

 The build pipeline uses CMake.
 If you add or rename files you need to re-run cmake: `cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug -DGIT_SUBMODULE=OFF`.
 If you only change existing files and want to run the tests you only need to run make: `make -C build tests`.

 If you change interface files in the include folder you need to regenerate the interface code: `codegen/bin/codegen`.
 Run `codegen/bin/codegen -h` to get usage information on the tool.
+Note that currently if you add a new interface header file you need to manually add that file as a public header to the iOS project, otherwise iOS tests will fail.

+## Testing

+Use the `bootstrap.sh` script in the root folder to quickly build and test.
+After you have run either `bootstrap.sh` or `cmake`, run `make -C build tests && build/tests/tests`.
+This will run all the C++ tests.
+To run integration tests on each platform run the respective script in the tools folder:
+* Android: `tools/android-test`
+* iOS: `tools/ios-test`

 ## C Headers